 Containers around the house that breed mosquitos

-- Changing water in bird baths and pet bowls frequently
+- Changing the water in bird baths and pet bowls regularly

-Rainwater tanks can provide ideal conditions for mosquitoes and midges to breed.
-A hole the size of a matchstick end is enough to allow mosquitoes into the tank and for thousands of larvae to develop.
-Tanks must be checked on a regular basis.
+Rainwater tanks can provide ideal conditions for mosquitos and midges to breed.
+A gap the size of a matchstick head is enough to let mosquitos and thousands of their larvae into your rainwater tank.
+Where possible, gaps should be covered with mosquito-proof screen or netting.

 For more information about Moreton Bay Regional Council's